BehindTheMusicTree/the-music-tree-api/CONTRIBUTING.md

 This project adheres to a Code of Conduct to ensure a welcoming and inclusive environment for all contributors.
 Please read and follow our [Code of Conduct](CODE_OF_CONDUCT.md) when participating in this project.

 Our Code of Conduct is based on the [Contributor Covenant](https://www.contributor-covenant.org), version 2.1.
 It outlines our expectations for behavior, unacceptable behavior, and how to report violations.

+## 📋 TODO List

+This project maintains a [TODO list](TODO.md) that tracks future work, improvements, and testing tasks.
+The TODO list is organized by priority and category:

+- **Features** - New functionality and enhancements
+- **Testing & Quality** - Test coverage, quality improvements, and validation
+- **Infrastructure** - CI/CD, deployment, monitoring, and technical improvements
+- **Documentation** - Documentation improvements and guides

+**Important Notes**:
+- **Maintainers are responsible** - Project maintainers are responsible for maintaining and updating the TODO list
+- **Contributors should NOT modify it** - Contributors should not edit the TODO list directly
+- **Suggest tasks via issues** - If you'd like to suggest a new task or work on an existing one, please open a GitHub issue first for discussion
+- **Updated during releases** - Maintainers align and update the TODO list when releasing new versions based on project priorities, completed work, and community feedback

 ## 🌍 Contact & Discussions